visika/tesi-magistrale/thesis.typ

 The optimization was performed starting from an initial configuration approximately reproducing the geometry represented in @dimer-structure.
-The BFGS optimizer was used with the MACE-MP-0 models and the MACE-ICE13-1 model, with a force threshold of `1e-8`.
+The BFGS optimizer was used with the three MACE-MP-0 models and the MACE-ICE13-1 model, with a force threshold of `fmax=1e-8`.
 The code describing the initial geometry is available in @init.xyz.
-The results comparing the optimized geometry with literature reference are available in @dimer-geometry-table and @dimer-geometry-errors.
+The results comparing values and errors of the soft, intermolecular, features of the optimized geometry with respect to literature reference are available in @dimer-geometry-table and @dimer-geometry-errors.

 #figure(